ampas/CTL/README.md

 * Copies of source code, in whole or in part, must retain the above copyright notice, this list of conditions and the Disclaimer of Warranty.

-* Use in binary form must retain the copyright notice (below), this list of conditions and the Disclaimer of Warranty in the documentation and/or other materials provided with the distribution.
+* Use in binary form must retain the above copyright notice, this list of conditions and the Disclaimer of Warranty in the documentation and/or other materials provided with the distribution.